JeovaniMartinez/Android-Utils/docs/utilities/premium-app.md

 We must verify whether the user has premium privileges at least on the following occasions.

-1.- On launch main activity, we must do a quick check of the current status, to know if the user is premium or not, and show the appropriate content, for example:
+1.- On launch main activity, we must do a quick check of the current state, to know if the user is premium or not, and show the appropriate content, for example:

 ```kotlin